awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 You can use the AWS CLI to update a tag value for a resource\.

-To do this by specifying a resource ID, use the appropriate `update` command for the resource type and include the `tags` parameter and arguments\.
+To do this by specifying a resource ID, use the appropriate `update` command for the resource type\.
+Include the `tags` parameter and arguments\.
 For example, the following command changes the tag value from `Test` to `Production` for the `Stack` tag key that's associated with the specified campaign:

 ```
 C:\> aws pinpoint update-campaign ^